Important Information about your appointment

 DROP-OFF time is 8:00 – 8:30 a.m.
 Clients will be checked in on a first come, first served basis.
 We strive to be as efficient as possible and get your animal processed for surgery as quickly as we can, however please plan to wait 30-45 minutes to complete paperwork and have your pet checked in.

-All animals must be restrained in the lobby.
+All animals must be restrained.
 Cats must be brought in carriers (1 per animal), and dogs must be leashed (or small dogs in a carrier).

-We have limited space in our lobby so ask that only necessary family members wait with the animal.
+To minimize exposure risk we ask that only necessary family members come to the shelter.
+Please bring a mask with you and wear it while interacting with staff.
 For safety purposes, we ask that children not be brought along for the check in process.

 Make sure that your pet is fasted before surgery.
 This means no food or water for your pet starting at 8 p.m. the night before surgery.

-Please bring your pet’s VACCINATION RECORDS with you unless we are vaccinating your animal.
 We require that all pets are current on their distemper vaccinations (DA2PP for dogs, FVRCP for cats), and the county requires all pets be current on their Rabies vaccinations.
-If your pet is not current on vaccinations, we will vaccinate at the time of surgery at a cost of $15/vaccine.
+If your pet is not current on vaccinations, we will vaccinate at the time of surgery at additional cost to you.

 Animals are released same day as surgery between 4:00 and 4:30 PM.